gorillatagmodguide/GorillaTag-Modding-Guide-2025/docs/user-guide/introduction.md

 ### End Goal

-This guide has the end goal of taking a completely unmodified Gorilla Tag installation from vanilla to modded with BepInEx (PC) or QuestLoader (Quest).
+This guide has the end goal of taking a completely unmodified Gorilla Tag installation from vanilla to modded with BepInEx.

 ---